XRTK/com.xrtk.core/articles/01-GettingStarted.md

 > **Important!**
 > ---
-> Before configuring your Mixed Reality Scene, ensure your scene is saved and included in the project *Build Settings* ***(File > Build Settings… )***
+> Before configuring your Mixed Reality Scene, ensure your scene is saved and included in the project *Build Settings* ***(File > Build Settings… )*** .
+Best to also restart Unity to be sure.
 >
 > There is a Unity bug which will crash Unity if you run **Configure** with an empty Build Settings list in your project.
 We've logged this with Unity and will keep this page up to date.
+After the crash, everything works perfectly without issue.
+>
+> This does not affect projects built from source, or via submodules, so it's very confusing.
+Basically, it's not us.

 Configuring your scene is extremely simple by simply selecting the following from the Editor menu:
 > Mixed Reality Toolkit -> Configure